winter-yuki/kotlin-self-types/README.md

 ## Other languages experience

-Languages without subtyping (and with type classes, e.g. Haskell and Rust) will not be discussed because self-types implementation is trivial for them.
+Languages without inheritance (and with type classes, e.g. Haskell and Rust) will not be discussed because self-types implementation is trivial for them.
 Methods on the call site just have signatures from the declaration site (in type class instance).
 No variance problems matter.
 ```haskell
 class Incrementable a where
   increment :: a -> a